mazenayyad/cmps380-project/README.md

-# Secure Document Exchange System — CMPS 380# Secure Document Exchange System — CMPS 380Secure Note Courier — Team README (Internal)
+# Secure Document Exchange System — CMPS 380 Secure File Courier — Team README (Internal)

-**Goal**: Visual demonstration of hybrid cryptography (RSA-OAEP + AES-GCM + RSA-PSS) applied to secure file transfer between two parties with real-time attack simulation.

-Local-only, classroom-focused.
-No servers or accounts required.**Goal**: Visual demonstration of hybrid cryptography (RSA-OAEP + AES-GCM + RSA-PSS) applied to secure file transfer between two parties with real-time attack simulation.Goal: a clear, visual demo of hybrid cryptography using RSA-OAEP (to move a symmetric key), AES-GCM (to encrypt the note), and RSA-PSS (to sign the “envelope” so the receiver can verify origin + integrity).
+**Goal**: Visual demonstration of hybrid cryptography (RSA-OAEP + AES-GCM + RSA-PSS) applied to secure file transfer between two parties with real-time attack simulation.Goal: a clear, visual demo of hybrid cryptography using RSA-OAEP (to move a symmetric key), AES-GCM (to encrypt the note), and RSA-PSS (to sign the “envelope” so the receiver can verify origin + integrity).

 ## What This Demo Does